astropy/astropy-APEs/APE9.rst

 When applying binary operations two different mask objects objects, the result should be:

-1. the boolean result of the default boolean combination of the two masks
+1. The boolean result of the boolean combination of the default boolean representation of the two input masks.

 2. For bitplane masks:
 the boolean result of matched bit planes (by label) for those that have matches